 If you want to find out more about New Zealand’s rich Maori culture, take a trip to the tribal meeting grounds, where you will be welcomed with a traditional Maori welcome Powhiri.
 Or if you’re a Lord of the Rings fan, you’re in luck, as New Zealand is home to the Hobbiton movie set, complete with 44 unique hobbit holes, the Green Dragon Pub and famous Party Tree.

-February is the cheapest time to travel to New Zealand, with flights starting at £224 each way.
+February is the cheapest time to travel to New Zealand.
 The warmest time to travel to New Zealand is between December and February, with temperatures ranging from between 20 - 30˚C.

 If you’re looking for more places to visit solo, check out our Island-Hopping Guide for some inspiration.
 Whichever destination you choose to explore on your solo travel adventure, we advise researching beforehand.
 Don’t forget to get the essentials, such as travel insurance, and make a detailed itinerary.
 Some activities may only accept cash, so be sure to pick up your currency before you go.

 Find this story useful?
 Share it with a friend

 Thinking about applying for a loan?
 Here are four things to think about beforehand.